Can plants grow with LED lights?

 For example, plants need more far-red and infrared light during the vegetation phase for fruiting plants.
 This can also be beneficial in the blooming phase for flowering plants.

-Full Spectrum Grow Lights and their Effect on Plant Growth
+Full Spectrum Grow Lights and Their Effect on Plant Growth

 On the other hand, full-spectrum LED grow lights combine blue, white, red, and green colors to create ideal lighting conditions.
 This color combination is what plants need for growth and flowering.

 Different models have different features.
-Some will have more control over the UV and IR lighting, while budget grow lights only use a blue and red LED light combination within the PAR spectrum.
+Some will have more control over the UV and IR lighting, while budget grow lights only use a blue and red LED combination within the PAR spectrum.

 Here is a list of the best houseplants for growing under artificial light.